 Automation is a game-changer!
 Speed and quality will increase a lot when adapting Infrastructure as Code.
 The effort to master and implement Infrastructure as Code will pay off many times in the future.

 In my opinion, the only valid tool choices are:

 Do not only automate managing your cloud infrastructure but the insides of your machines as well.
 Switching from virtual machines to containers allows you to do so.
 Also, AWS comes with first-class support for containers.

 Therefore, we recommend using containers for Lift&Shift projects as well as for greenfield projects.

 In my opinion, the best choice to run containers on AWS is to use ECS and Fargate.
-And by the way, our book and online seminar Rapid Docker on AWS is a perfect way to get started.

 There is one more thing that needs automation: the process of deploying changes to your cloud infrastructure and applications.
 Again, automation will increase quality and speed and decrease risks and failures.
 On top of that, you will be able to spread the knowledge about how to deploy a change.

 - Use Git to store the source code of the application as well as the Infrastructure as Code.